Magellan Crossover GPS (Roadmate 2500T)

 What is bad?

-• The user interface is very poorly designed, and hence it is very hard to navigate the options, and get lost in the context.
+- The user interface is very poorly designed, tedious to navigate, and hence it very hard to use.
+You get lost in the context too easily.

-• The unit is not smart enough.
+- The unit is not smart enough.
 When I turned it on and asked for the nearest gas station, it was not smart enough to detect that the current coordinates are in Canada, and hence select the nearest one.
 Instead it told me that the nearest gas station is in Lewiston, NY (some 100 miles away)!
 I had to go and select Region and say I am in Canada!
+The Garmin never had that issue.

 So, I returned that unit too.
 I guess I will have to wait for the perfect hybrid unit or buy two separate ones, one for the trail and one for driving directions.